Cover image credits : undraw.co

 First Impressions

-After eagerly waiting for my outreachy internship to being, I was extremely thrilled to finally start working on the project.
-The first task that was assigned to me was to migrate the code repository from Github to Gerrit as the latter is the official code hosting platform for the Wikimedia Foundation.
+After eagerly waiting for my Outreachy internship to begin, I was extremely thrilled to finally start working on the project.
+The first task assigned to me was to migrate the code repository from GitHub to Gerrit, the official code hosting platform for the Wikimedia Foundation.

-Gerrit was something with which I had no prior experience with whatsoever.
-So I took the first few days to make myself comfortable with the tool.
-Gerrit follows a very different approach from what other platforms like github do.
+Gerrit was completely new to me.
+I spent the first few days familiarizing myself with the tool.
+Gerrit follows a very different approach compared to platforms like GitHub.
 For example, instead of tracking new branches, it assigns a Change-Id to every new feature.
-This change Id is a unique identifier.
-Any changes made to a commit are tracked using this Change Id as the commit hash gets modified whenever there is a change.
-Thankfully, the documentation of Gerrit is great and the examples really helped me understand the flow.
+This Change-Id is a unique identifier, and any modifications to a commit are tracked using it, since the commit hash changes whenever there is an update.
+Thankfully, the documentation of Gerrit is excellent, and the examples really helped me understand the workflow.

 Setting up the Development Environment

-Next, I created an application in my development environment, approved it and integrated it with the project locally.
-I initially ran into some issues with the HTTP/HTTPS connection but that was due to a third party package.
+Next, I created an application in my development environment, approved it, and integrated it with the project locally.
+I initially ran into some HTTP/HTTPS connection issues, but these were caused by a third-party package.

-Setting the Wikimedia Vagrant has really helped me speed up my testing of the tool as I did not have to worry about exposing images without proper permission and/or licenses.
+Setting up Wikimedia Vagrant greatly sped up my testing process, as I no longer had to worry about exposing images without proper permissions or licenses.

 Final Thoughts

-As you might notice, in the first 3 weeks of my internship, I did not work much on the project.
-But by setting up the CI service and the local development environment, I laid the foundation that will enable me make the upcoming months more productive, smooth and effortless.
+As you might notice, during the first three weeks of my internship, I did not work much directly on the project’s features.
+However, by setting up the CI service and the local development environment, I laid a solid foundation that will make the upcoming months more productive, smooth, and efficient.